Get Up to 4.5GB of Extra Space on Dropbox for Uploading Photos and Videos

 You can never have too much Dropbox space, and now for a special beta period you can grab some additional free space while Dropbox is testing their automatic photo and video uploading feature.
 In exchange for trying their experimental build, you can get up to 4.5GB of extra space for free.

-Experimental Dropbox build 1.3.12 imports photos and videos automatically from cameras, phones, and SD cards and batch uploads and downloads files.
-The forum post on Dropbox says:
+automatically from cameras, phones, and SD cards and batch uploads and

 During this beta period, we are also offering additional free space to test automatic uploading of photos and videos.
 For every 500MB of photos and videos automatically uploaded, you'll receive another 500MB space bonus, up to 4.5GB total.